Transportation in New York City: Ferries

-SeaStreak runs to the Raritan Bayshore, supplementing the unaffiliated NY Waterway service.
-However, from 2012 to 2014, it also ran weekday morning and afternoon/evening service between East 34th Street and Pier 11 in Manhattan and Rockaway Park, Queens, with a stop at Brooklyn Army Terminal.
+SeaStreak is a private company that operates services from Manhattan to the Raritan Bayshore in Monmouth County, New Jersey.
+The company operates three primary terminals in New Jersey, including Belford, Atlantic Highlands, and Highlands.
+Additionally, SeaStreak offers seasonal service to Sandy Hook, New Jersey during the summer.
+Between 2012 and 2014, it also ran weekday morning and afternoon/evening service between East 34th Street and Pier 11 in Manhattan and Rockaway Park, Queens, with a stop at Brooklyn Army Terminal.
 The service began in late 2012 in the wake of massive subway infrastructure damage and service disruptions in Queens and Brooklyn from Hurricane Sandy, and was originally intended only as a temporary transportation alternative until subway service was restored, but it proved to be popular and was extended several times after that.
 However, it was ultimately discontinued in October 2014, despite vigorous efforts by local transportation advocates, civic leaders and elected officials to convince the city government to continue funding the subsidized service.